 We were one of the first companies to be certified by N.I.C. as a CeraKote Applicator.CeraKote is our top of the line coating.
 If you want the very best coating available look no further.
 CeraKote was developed by NIC Industries; Inc. CeraKote was designed to provide a high quality, long lasting finish, with high corrosion protection and durability.
-CeraKote is available in two compounds "C" series which is an ambient cure coating & "H" series which is a thermal cure coating.
+CeraKote is available in "C" series which is an ambient cure coating, "FX" series, "H" series & "E" series which are a thermal cure coating.
 Unlike Teflon based gun coatings the "C" & "H" series of CeraKote offer unequaled levels of hardness and abrasion resistance because of their unique ceramic backbone.

 The "C" series ceramic gun coatings were designed as a single component ambient cure system.
 As higher temperatures are reached the "C" series will flux, becoming harder and more abrasion resistant.
 After a full cure this coating provides excellent resistance to most cleaning solvents and chemicals.
 It has a pencil scratch hardness (ASTM D3363) of 7h, exceeded the 5% salt spray test (ASTM B117) with well over 550 hrs., an adhesion cross cut tape (ASTM D3359) of 5B, & has an optimal film thickness of 0.5 to 1.0 mils.
 It has a heat stability rating in excess of 1200 degrees f for extended periods without failing.